amarao/botomafia/README.md

 for mafia which is allowed to listen to select victim at mafia night turn.
 Fist mafia may use day vote to made a decsigion, but not discussion is allowed and other mafia is permitted just to follow first mafia decision).
-* _vote-strategies_ are allowed to store vote history.
+* _vote-strategies_ are allowed to store vote history (up to seven votes per each other player).
 All other limitation is the same as for 1-strategy.
 * _7-strategies_ are allowed to listen to other players.
 They are permitted to store up to 7 facts on each player.
 Each fact is:
 1) record of activity (if this record contains turn number, that is counted as 2 facts).
 Example: vote, death at specific turn, 'say' part.
 If 'say' part